-All program chairpersons, session chairpersons, and oral presenters are encouraged to visit the Speaker Ready Room, in the Austin Suite, if they have questions concerning their presentation or the meeting rooms.
+All program chairpersons, session chairpersons, and oral presenters are encouraged to visit the Speaker Ready Room, in room C208 if they have questions concerning their presentation or the meeting rooms.
 AMS support staff will be available to answer questions concerning room setup, audio/visual support, and practicing presentations.
 If any problems or concerns with the audio/visual and/or computer equipment, Internet services, the temperature of a meeting room, meeting room lighting, or room overcrowding are encountered, presenters and attendees are asked to report their concerns to the student assistant assigned to that conference or session, or to the staff member on duty at the Speaker Ready Room.
 All student assistants will have a green ribbon attached to their name badge to help identify them.

 Recording of Presentations

 In an attempt to expand the audience for presentations and to provide a more complete and permanent record of the authors' remarks, the AMS would like to record the voices of authors and their slides as their presentations are being made in cases where authors are willing to grant the Society permission.
 To facilitate the recordings, and to make things easier for all attending the meeting, presenters are asked to load their presentation well in advance of the scheduled presentation time.
 Recorded presentations will be available on the Annual Web site a few weeks after the meeting.

 Files may be uploaded to the online abstract system in advance of the meeting.
 All files submitted online prior to 29 January will be loaded onto the meeting room PCs before the start of the meeting.
 This option is available to all presenters.